f-forcher/blog-posts/Polynomial Chaos.md

 Now, let's have a look at one key ingredient of Polynomial Chaos: the polynomials themselves.

 ### Polynomials as vector spaces
-Vectors are often reduced to mere arrays of numbers, especially when working in numerical code.
+Vectors are often considered equivalent to mere arrays of numbers, especially when working in numerical code.
-Sometimes, this equivalence becomes a bit too reductive.
-In this section, we will look at polynomials from the point of view of vector spaces, and it will be useful to consider the more abstract definition of the spaces.
+Sometimes, this equivalence may become a bit too reductive.
+In this section, we will look at polynomials from the point of view of vector spaces.
+And then, the more theoretical definition of vector spaces will come in handy.

 #### Properties of vector spaces
-A vector space over a scalar field is a set of elements combined with a field of numbers, usually the real $\mathbb{R}$ or complex $\mathbb{C}$ numbers, with some binary operations between them satisfying "linearity" properties: you can add elements and get another one, you can multiply ("scale") them by the field members, etc (see [wiki](https://en.wikipedia.org/wiki/Vector_space#Definition_and_basic_properties) for more information).
+A vector space over a scalar field is a set of elements combined with a field of numbers, usually the real $\mathbb{R}$ or complex $\mathbb{C}$ numbers, with some binary operations between them satisfying some "linearity" properties: you can add elements and get another one, you can multiply ("scale") them by the field members, etc (see [wiki](https://en.wikipedia.org/wiki/Vector_space#Definition_and_basic_properties) for more information).
-Sometimes you may have additional structure, such as [multilinear functionals](https://en.wikipedia.org/wiki/Linear_form) or [norms](https://en.wikipedia.org/wiki/Normed_vector_space).
+Sometimes, you may have additional structure, such as [multilinear functionals](https://en.wikipedia.org/wiki/Linear_form) or [norms](https://en.wikipedia.org/wiki/Normed_vector_space).

 > [!TIP]
-> Elements of the set are sometimes marked differently from the elements of the field, to better distinguish vector variables from normal scalar numbers
+> Elements of the vector set often use a different typeface than the elements of the field, to better distinguish vector variables from scalar numbers.
-> Often the vectors are written in bold $\mathbf{z} = a\mathbf{u}+b\mathbf{v}$ or with an over arrow $\overrightarrow{v} = a\overrightarrow{u}+b\overrightarrow{v} $
+> Most commonly, the vectors are written in bold $\mathbf{z} = a\mathbf{u}+b\mathbf{v}$ or with an over arrow $\overrightarrow{v} = a\overrightarrow{u}+b\overrightarrow{v} $

 #### Concept of basis of a vector space